Vocabulary: Looking for a Job

 Working conditions

-Working conditions are a part of a job description and they refer to the aspects such as the working environment and conditions of work: salary, requirements, working hours, etc.
+Working conditions are part of a job description and refer to aspects such as the working environment, salary, requirements, working hours, etc.

 - Factory workers demonstrated for better working conditions.